LukeShortCloud/rootpages/src/openstack/tripleo.rst

     $ openstack overcloud config download

 All of that Ansible content is stored in a local git repository at ``/var/lib/mistral/overcloud/``.
-The log of the last config-download run is found at ``/var/lib/mistral/overcloud/ansible.log``.
+The log files of the last config-download run are found at ``/var/lib/mistral/overcloud/ansible.log`` and ``/var/lib/mistral/overcloud/ansible-errors.json``.

 The ``deploy_steps_playbook.yaml`` file is the primary playbook that executes all of the deployment playbooks.